 If you find out that your friend is depressed, help them seek help from a mental health professional.
 Make them understand that going to therapy doesn’t mean they’re insane or weak, and reassure them that they have your support.

-Also, therapy is not like taking Paracetamol for a headache.
+By the way, therapy isn’t like taking Paracetamol for a headache.
 A therapist won’t snap their finger and cure depression instantly.
 Instead, therapy will help them understand what they’re experiencing and how to cope.

 So, help them find a good therapist that meets their needs.
 Platforms like mytherapist.ng can help you connect with qualified therapists.

-And if they want to quit for whatever reason, be there to encourage them that therapy is worth it.
-Be calm and gentle, not aggressive.
+And if they want to quit for whatever reason, be there to encourage them that therapy is worth it and they have your support all the way.

 Even if your friend is getting help, watch closely for any indicators of their mental health worsening.
 For instance:

-A depressed person may avoid reaching out to anyone; believe me, I know how hard it is to deal with someone who may not even want you in their space, so make it your duty to take the mountain to Mohammed instead.
+A depressed person may avoid reaching out to anyone, even people they care about.
+And it can be difficult to deal with someone who may not even want you in their space, so make it your duty to take the mountain to Mohammed instead.

 Check in on them constantly.
 Even if you can’t be physically around all the time, thoughtful texts and constant calls would go a long way.

-Also, don’t get tired of supporting or reassuring them that you’re there for them.
+Don’t get tired of supporting or reassuring them that you’re there for them, too.
 They may withdraw or shut you out, but be positive and supportive.
-Understand that they may not reciprocate your feelings, so love for two.
+Understand that they may be unable to reciprocate your feelings, so love for two.

 Radiate warmth, safety, and positivity.
 They’ll eventually come around.